 Ethics Requirement.
 Students in the ICN will be required to complete the requirements in scientific ethics and professional development required of all graduate students at Wake Forest University.

 These courses are available only to students accepted into the ICN Program.
-These courses are taken at the University of Bologna upon matriculation into the program.
+These courses are taken at

 Physics (PHY)